 What type of injunction can I apply for?

 Detailed below is a brief description of the various types of injunction which may be applied for.

-This is an injunction which prevents the other party from disposing of, or dealing with, assets in a way which may place them at an unfair disadvantage.
-In a case of fraud, for example, an injunction might be used to prevent an agency from disposing of assets which could provide evidence of illegal activity.
+This is an injunction that prevents the other party from disposing of, or dealing with, assets in a way that may place them at an unfair disadvantage.
+In a case of fraud, for example, an injunction might be used to prevent an agency from disposing of assets that could provide evidence of illegal activity.
 It can also be used to stop agencies benefiting from their crime – for example, if a breach of copyright is suspected, a party may be forbidden to sell further copies of the work which is suspected of being sold in breach of copyright.
-A freezing injunction is intended to prevent people or companies profiting from illegal activity and also to prevent them from disposing of assets in order to reduce liability or otherwise thwart the court’s pursuit of a just outcome.
+A freezing injunction is intended to prevent people or companies profiting from illegal activity and also to prevent them from disposing of assets to reduce liability or otherwise thwart the court’s pursuit of a just outcome.
 Freezing injunctions may also be used to stop parties disposing of assets in an attempt to avoid paying compensation should the outcome of the court case require this.